Pipeline Enforcement Overview

 PHMSA employs a range of enforcement mechanisms to require pipeline operators to take appropriate and timely corrective actions for violations of federal pipeline safety regulations, and that they take preventive measures to preclude future failures or non-compliant operation of their pipelines.

-Pipeline enforcement actions are available on the Enforcement Transparency Webpage (ET), information shared includes details from pending and closed cases against pipeline operators found non-compliant with federal pipeline safety regulations.
+Pipeline enforcement actions are available on the Enforcement Transparency Webpage (ET).
+Information shared includes details from pending and closed cases against pipeline operators found non-compliant with federal pipeline safety regulations and having unsafe conditions.
 Pipeline enforcement data and documents provided are organized by calendar year of issuance and type of enforcement action with data exporting capabilities.

 Enforcement guidance documents are available to clarify PHMSA's enforcement authority by identifying and summarizing precedent, including those from interpretations, advisory bulletins, final orders, and decisions on petitions for reconsideration.
 The material contained in these documents describe the practices used by PHMSA personnel in undertaking their compliance, inspection, and enforcement activities.
 This guidance facilitates improved enforcement consistency and is particularly helpful where precedence exists for clarifying performance-based requirements.
 For enforcement guidance, please click link below to access these documents:

 Response Options for Operators